Docker on Windows — Docker Desktop vs native WSL2 + license pitfalls

 WSL2's data lives inside an ext4.vhdx virtual disk.
 Over time, it grows and doesn't auto-shrink.

-Compact Disk (manual)
+Compact disk (manual)

 # Windows PowerShell (admin)